-3. Second hour:
+3. Next two hours:

 Accelerate at full throttle onto plane, then reduce engine speed to three-quarter throttle (approximately 4000 r/min).
 Vary engine speed occasionally.
-Run at full throttle for one minute, then allow about 10 minutes of operation at three-quarter throttle or less to let the engine cool.
+Run at full throttle for one minute, then allow about 10 minutes of operation at threequarter throttle or less to let the engine cool.